 Brian is investigating the essential role of Vitamin E needed for zebrafish neurodevelopment in the Traber Lab of the Linus Pauling Institute.
 Outside of the lab, Brian enjoys running around Corvallis with his dog Bohdie.

-Brian’s research interests center on the intersection between agricultural biotechnology and artificial intelligence.
+Michael’s research interests center on the intersection between agricultural biotechnology and artificial intelligence.
 They work on the development and testing of methods for high-throughput hyperspectral imaging and image analysis, and the use of these methods to aid discovery of Populus trichocarpa genes controlling the ability of plants to undergo regeneration in vitro.

 Nedd8 dysregulation has been implicated in the pathologies of aging, cancer, and protein degradation/misfolding disorders.
 Kartikeya works on the role of the Ubiquitin like protein (UBL) NEDD8 on protein degradation and the subsequent generation of peptides for MCH1 presentation.
 Specifically, Kartikeya is trying to find if the direct conjugation of NEDD8 to targets accelerates their degradation or changes their tertiary structure, by causing them to misfold.